-In the early days of this evolution, quilt stitching was a fairly easy process of basic straight-line channel stitching a layer of fabric to a foam layer and some type of backing layer.
-This process was easy and could be completed on the same sewing equipment that we use to sew the cushions themselves.
+In the early days of this evolution, quilt stitching on quilted vinyl was a fairly easy process of basic straight-line channel stitching a layer of fabric to a foam layer and some backing layer.
+This process was easy and could be completed on the same sewing equipment we used to sew the cushions.
 The only talent required was being able to sew a straight line.
 The only real variable back then was the width of the channel.

-Obviously, any pattern that can be drawn or imagined can be sewn with the right automated CNC sewing equipment.
-With a little forethought and talent, many of these patterns can also be sewn on an ordinary walking foot sewing machine.
-CNC sewing equipment has become less expensive and opens the door to many other designs that just cannot be achieved with standard sewing equipment.
-It’s either not a cost-effective use of your time to manually sew, or the patterns are so complex they are not conducive to these sewing limitations.
+Any pattern drawn or imagined can be sewn with the right automated CNC sewing equipment.
+With a little forethought and talent, many patterns can also be sewn on an ordinary walking foot sewing machine.
+CNC sewing equipment has become less expensive and opens the door to many other designs that cannot be achieved with standard sewing equipment.
+It’s either not a cost-effective use of your time to sew manually, or the patterns like double diamond stitched vinyl fabric are so complex they are not conducive to these sewing limitations.

 With today’s modern equipment, the next evolution is embedding embroidery with stitch patterns.
-You are starting to see this evolve on the automotive side, and we believe you will start to see this element come into the marine market as well.
+You are starting to see this evolve on the automotive side, and we believe you will also see this element come into the marine market.

-If you are going to attempt to do your own quilt stitching, make sure you use a backing layer or the quilting will look flat from the front side because the stitching will just collapse the foam and not pull in the face material.
+If you attempt to do your quilt stitching, make sure you use a backing layer, or the quilting will look flat from the front side because the stitching will collapse the foam and not pull in the face material.
 There are even variables such as removing or collapsing foams in patterns to create even more 3D elements to the product.
-So, open your minds and feed your creativity by playing with foam depths and foam variables in your designs.
+So, open your minds and feed your creativity by playing with your designs' foam depths and variables.

-An important element to your quilt design can be the thread portion of the job.
-With this type of quilt stitching, the thread is exposed at the surface of the panel.
+An important element of your quilt design can be the thread portion of the job.
+This type of quilt stitching exposes the thread at the panel's surface.
 The size and color of the thread can contribute to the final look of your finished product.
-Using complementary or contrasting thread to the color of the fabric allows you to achieve different design effects in your finished products.
+Using complementary or contrasting thread to the fabric's color allows you to achieve different design effects in your finished quilted marine vinyl products.